PerSehlstedt/DMRG-software/README.md

 Table key:

-We now expand on the HPC aspects introduced in the High-Level Overview to describe parallelization strategies and other optimization techniques.
 We closely follow the classification summary and five-level hierarchy of parallelism first introduced by Zhai and Chan [28] and then further discussed by Tian and Ma [31].
 The following describes the HPC strategies:

 * **Parallel strategies (Parallelism):** Indicates support for the following types of parallelism:
     * **Parallelism within matrix operations (i):** The most fine-grained and lowest-level source of parallelism is the data parallelism found primarily within the matrix–matrix and matrix–vector multiplications that underpin the tensor algebra in the DMRG algorithm.